Product Education and Training – The InterConnecting Automation Way

 Training is becoming increasingly more important, as the pace of technology quickly changes and as Millennials are increasing their numbers in the workforce.
 This age group, in particular, looks for ways to learn and grow with their employers, and training is one way to fill that need.
 Through additional education and training, employees are learning vital information, and feeling connected and engaged, while employers experience retaining a higher percentage of satisfied employees.
 In addition, proper training helps keep companies compliant and employees up-to-date on how to best use technology.

-Bell feels that sense of satisfaction as well.
+Doug feels that sense of satisfaction as well.
 “Teaching, helping people become more proficient in their jobs, is very fulfilling.
 At InterConnecting Automation, we blend technology with teaching.
-It allows people to become better at their jobs by understanding the full potential of the products and themselves,” said Bell.
+It allows people to become better at their jobs by understanding the full potential of the products and themselves,” said Doug.

-The idea for InterConnecting Automation came to Bell while he attended a training class when the PC-based control industry was in its infancy.
-“I went to a training class and became so frustrated,” said Bell.
+The idea for InterConnecting Automation came to Doug while he attended a training class when the PC-based control industry was in its infancy.
+“I went to a training class and became so frustrated,” said Doug.

-Since 1996, Bell has provided the training for PLCs and other AutomationDirect products.
-Through InterConnecting Automation, he and his staff have trained more than 10,000 people since the beginning and he’s just getting started.“We provide online and onsite training and seminars across the country,” explained Bell.“We added video instruction about five years ago and that’s become increasingly popular.”
+Since 1996, Doug has provided the training for PLCs and other AutomationDirect products.
+Through InterConnecting Automation, he and his staff have trained more than 10,000 people since the beginning and he’s just getting started.“We provide online and onsite training and seminars across the country,” explained Doug.“We added video instruction years ago and that’s become increasingly popular.”